A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

-Next we explain the importance of this observation in feature extraction.
+Next, we explain the importance of the above observation in feature extraction.
 Recall that the spread of the kernels in phase space, along the frequency direction, is proportional to the frequency of the kernel (Subsection \ref{1D continuous wavelet as a time-frequency transform}).
 From this point of view, an exponential grid in the frequency direction is appropriate.
 Indeed, this discrete dictionary is a frame, and the discrete wavelet transform is invertible with stable inversion.
 However, if we treat the time-frequency plane as a feature space, and the wavelet coefficients as local frequency features, then the resolution of the discrete wavelet transform in this feature space is coarse, while the resolution in the WP4 method is fine.

-A fine resolution in the time-frequency feature space is crucial in some signal processing tasks.
+A fine resolution in the time-frequency feature space is important in some signal processing tasks.
 In the following we review in short such a task, namely time stretching phase vocoder \cite{vocoder_book}.
-The task in the phase vocoder method is to dilate the time of an audio signal, without dilating its pitch, or frequency content.
+The task in the phase vocoder method is to dilate the time of an audio signal, without changing its pitch, or more accurately without dilating its frequency content.
 The standard phase vocoder is based on the STFT.
 First, the signal is transformed to the time-frequency plane via STFT.
 Then, the phase space representation of the signal is dilated along the time direction, while the phase of each coefficient is adjusted in a manner to be described later.
 Last, the resulting phase space function is synthesized back to the signal space.